acbart/python-sneks/docs/Teaching Field Guide.md

 * Mandatory Reporting

-* "Some parts of TAing you learn by doing; we’ll do our best to prepare you, but you won’t understand the full implications until you have seen what we’re talking about first-hand."
+* "Some parts of TAing you learn by doing; we'll do our best to prepare you, but you won't understand the full implications until you have seen what we're talking about first-hand."

 * Next week: Basic Learning Sciences